Rachel Girod’s Background as a Lawyer

 Past Legal Experience

-Ms. Girod was also a law clerk at Eldridge/Crandell for two years where she worked closely with Adam Crandell researching and drafting motions, briefs, and memoranda and working with clients on various immigration matters, particularly on issues involving immigration consequences of criminal convictions.
+Ms. Girod was also a law clerk at Eldridge and Crandell for two years where she worked closely with Adam Crandell researching and drafting motions, briefs, and memoranda and working with clients on various immigration matters, particularly on issues involving immigration consequences of criminal convictions.

 Prior to law school, Ms. Girod began her career in Massachusetts working in undergraduate admissions at her alma mater, specializing in admissions and financial aid for international and immigrant students.
 As Assistant Director of Admissions, Ms. Girod reformed institutional policy regarding scholarships and enrollment for noncitizen students at the school.